alikaragoz/AKASegmentedControl/README.md

 ## License

-AKSegmentedControl is available under the MIT license.
+AKASegmentedControl is available under the MIT license.
 See the LICENSE file for more info.